-Wikileaks Founder Julian Assange Slams Obama Over Russia Hacks [Video]
+WikiLeaks Founder Julian Assange Slams Obama Over Russia Hacks [Video]

-In an interview with Sean Hannity on Fox News, Wikileaks founder Julian Assange is not pulling his punches in regards to the Obama administration and the fallout over the Russian hacks and their resulting influence over the U.S. election that ended up with Donald Trump elected as President of the United States.
+In an interview with Sean Hannity on Fox News, WikiLeaks founder Julian Assange is not pulling his punches in regards to the Obama administration and the fallout over the Russian hacks and their resulting influence over the U.S. election that ended up with Donald Trump elected as President of the United States.

 Sean Hannity traveled to England to meet with Julian Assange, who has been closed in at the embassy for Ecuador since his website published classified documents leaked to him by Chelsea Manning.
-He has also been accused of rape in Sweden, but claims it is a smokescreen to get him extradited to the United States.
-So he stays within the confines of the Ecuadorian embassy until such time that it is safe for him travel without the threat of arrest held over his head.
+He has also been accused of rape in Sweden but claims it is a smokescreen to get him extradited to the United States.
+So he stays within the confines of the Ecuadorian embassy until such time that it is safe for him to travel without the threat of arrest held over his head.

 MUST SEE: Tune in to #Hannity Tuesday at 10p ET for @seanhannity‘s exclusive interview with @WikiLeaks founder Julian Assange. pic.twitter.com/5WCuDIqUbL